ikrasovytskyi/owox-data-marts-v1/packages/connectors/src/Sources/LinkedInAds/CREDENTIALS.md

 ## Step 2: Verify the App

 Go to the **Settings** tab and click the **Verify** button.
-The administrator of your LinkedIn company page must then verify the app to grant it access to company data.
+Share the link with the administrator of your LinkedIn company page.
+The administrator must verify the app to grant it access to company data.

  ![LinkedIn app verifying](res/linkedin_verify.png)